-- Open the file called 'resetprg.c' by double clicking it in the project navigator. - Place a breakpoint at the call to main();
+Open the file called 'resetprg.c' by double clicking it in the project navigator.

+• Place a eventpoint at the call to main();

-Breakpoints can be set by double clicking in the column containing the PC arrow next to the line to break at; or selecting the line and pressing F9; or right click on the line and select 'Toggle breakpoint'.
-Alternatively set an eventpoint, by clicking in the column to the left of the breakpoint column.
-Four eventpoints can be set.
+Maximum 11 eventpoints can be set by double clicking in the 'Event' column of the line to break at.
 Eventpoints do not require programming the flash memory, and thus are faster to use.